ozendelait/rvc_devkit/objdet/README.md

 http://cocodataset.org/#format-data

-The image filenames contain relative paths calculated from RVC_DATA_DIR.
+The "file_name" tag of each image entry has been prepended with the relative path calculated from RVC_DATA_DIR.
 These files can directly be used in your object detector training framework.

 ## Result Submission ##